qianchen214/OpenMoCap/README.md

 ## 💡 Notes
-- The pretrained weights have been uploaded to [Google Drive](https://drive.google.com/drive/folders/1lt9LWSYykaD_lA_ubnddJs10HA0rHyjv?usp=sharing).
+- The pretrained weights have been uploaded to [Google Drive](https://drive.google.com/drive/folders/1lt9LWSYykaD_lA_ubnddJs10HA0rHyjv?usp=sharing) or [Hugging Face](https://huggingface.co/chen-qian/OpenMoCap/tree/main).
 Please download them and place the files under `./marker_joint_6d/` and `./openmocap_position/`.
 - These weights are trained on the **CMU-Occlu** dataset.
 - For **SFU** or other datasets, fine-tuning is recommended.